What Does Good Data Look Like? | Butterfly Data

 Offer calendar pickers for dates

-A calendar selector removes the ambiguity of free-text date fields entirely — no more confusion between dd/mm/yyyy and mm/dd/yyyy formats.
+A calendar selector removes free-text date ambiguity — no more dd/mm/yyyy vs mm/dd/yyyy confusion.

 3